Roadmap call for contributions

 What happens once you are in the Roadmap document?

 There is no predetermined path to funding for roadmap items.
-MAX IV management will be responsible for reaching out to proposers and discuss possible avenues for funding.
-It is expected that proposers contribute to fundraising, with the help of the designated spokespersons and in close collaboration with MAX IV.
+MAX IV management will be responsible for reaching out to proposers and work towards possible avenues for funding.
+It is expected that proposers contribute to this fundraising, with the help of the designated spokespersons and in close collaboration with MAX IV.

-For urgent questions, please contact the Strategy coordinator
+For urgent questions, please contact the main coordinator

 Phone: +46 729 12 07 50